Improving Email Deliverability: The Role of DNS Records Explained

 A Records

-browser which server to reach.
-Without an A record, users will be unable to access your website at all.
-This is foundational, as it connects
+An “A” record translates a domain to an IP address.
+For example, when someone visits yourbusiness.com, the A record tells the browser which server to reach.
+Without an A record, users would be unable to access your website.
+This is foundational, as it connects the domain name to its actual IP location on the internet.

-In the example above, the A record directs the domain name “yourbusiness.com” to the IP address “192.168.1.1”.
+In the example above, the A record directs the domain name “yourbusiness.com” to the IP address “192.168.1.1”, which

 CNAME Records

-A "CNAME" (Canonical Name) record allows you to create an alias from one domain name to another.
-CNAME records point from one
+A "CNAME" record (Canonical Name) allows you to create an alias from one domain name to another.
+CNAME records point from one hostname to another.
+The record must be a hostname, rather than a specific IP address (as in an A record).

 TXT Records

-TXT (text) records allow you to include text characters, rather than just an IP address or number, within DNS settings.
-TXT records
+TXT (text) records allow you to include text characters, rather than just an IP address or number, within DNS records.
+TXT records are commonly used for email security and spam prevention (SPF and DKIM records), containing essential information about the sender's servers to verify that emails are sent from authorized sources.

 Services like Google and Microsoft often require you to add a TXT record as a verification method to prove domain ownership.